wso2/docs-is/en/docs/develop/extend/myaccount/customize-my-account-ui.md

 4. Copy the `main.js` and `main.js.map` files from the `apps/my-account/build/my-account` folder and paste it inside the **my-account** web app found in the `<IS_HOME>/repository/deployment/server/webapps/my-account` folder.

-5. Change the product title & copyright.

-    Add the following entries to the `runConfig` window object in the `<IS_HOME>/repository/deployment/server/webapps/my-account/index.jsp` file.
+5. To change the product title & copyright, add the following entries to the `runConfig` window object in the `<IS_HOME>/repository/deployment/server/webapps/my-account/index.jsp` file.

     ```java